From simplicial Chern-Simons theory to the shadow invariant I: Introduction

-Since this problem seems to be rather difficult it looks like a good strategy to restrict one's attention first to special base manifolds for which convenient gauge fixing procedures are available.
-A particularly promising situation is the case where the base manifold is of the form $M=\Sigma \times S^1$ and where we apply the so-called ``torus gauge fixing'' procedure, which was introduced by Blau and Thompson in \cite{BlTh1} for the study of Chern-Simons models on such manifolds.
+The aim of the the present paper is to make some progress towards the solution of Problems 1--3.
+Our strategy will be to restrict our attention to the special case where the base manifold is of the form $M=\Sigma \times S^1$ and to apply the so-called ``torus gauge fixing'' procedure, which was introduced by Blau and Thompson in \cite{BlTh1} for the study of Chern-Simons models on such manifolds.
 The results in \cite{Ha4,Ha6,HaHa}, which were obtained by extending and combining the work in \cite{BlTh1,BlTh2,BlTh3,Ha3b,Ha3c} and \cite{ASen,Ha2}, suggest that for such manifolds it should be possible to find a rigorous realization of the heuristic path integral expressions for the Wilson loop observables (WLOs) which appear after torus gauge fixing has been applied, cf. Eq. \eqref{eq2.48} below.
+Let us remark, however, that the ``continuum'' approach in \cite{Ha4,Ha6,HaHa} is quite technical and its complete implementation will be rather laborious.
+Moreover, it is not clear how useful the continuum approach will be regarding our aforementioned goal of relating the Reshetikhin-Turaev invariants to the classical topological and geometric invariants (= ``Problem 3'').

-Let us remark, however, that the approach in \cite{Ha4,Ha6} is quite technical\footnote{see part \ref{appC} of the Appendix for a brief summary}.
-It therefore makes sense to look for alternative and more elementary approaches.
-In the present paper we propose such an alternative approach, which was inspired by Adams' ``simplicial'' framework (see \cite{Ad0,Ad1}) for Abelian Chern-Simons models (or, rather, $BF_3$-models, cf. Sec. \ref{sec4} and Sec. \ref{sec7} below).
+In the present paper we will therefore propose an alternative approach, which was inspired by Adams' ``simplicial'' framework (see \cite{Ad0,Ad1}) for Abelian Chern-Simons models\footnote{or, rather, Abelian $BF_3$-models, cf. the beginning of Sec. \ref{sec4} below}.
+The new approach is elementary and does not have the other drawbacks of the continuum approach mentioned above.

 The present paper is organized as follows: